 Let’s look at the “pot-in-the-sock-drawer” scenario.
 You find pot in your teen’s sock drawer: What do you do?
 What most parents do, understandably so, is jump right to consequences.
 “You’re grounded for a month, and no phone after 7pm.”
 The kid tries to defend himself, the parent stands their ground, and everyone leaves the conversation feeling angry and bitter.

 Why is this a problem?
 Because consequences were the only means of influence.
 With no healthy discussion, the teen felt unheard and defensive, leading to a feeling of “me vs. you”.
-When your kid they are in a battle against you, this means serious problems for esprit de corps.
+When your kid feels like they are in a battle against you, this means serious problems for esprit de corps.

 When there’s no esprit de corps to support the consequences, then the teen starts thinking, “How can I get around this?”
 And they’ll scheme ways to sneak out at night, to steal the phone back when you’re not looking, etc. You are enemies, not teammates.